Longform. Nonlinear timelines. Because relationships are complicated.

 Day 1092 (October of the fourth year)

-My head making these comparisons to other couples is like taking a voluntarily dive into a vat of acid.
+Making comparisons to other couples feels like taking a voluntarily dive into a vat of acid.

 Day 814 (January of the third year)

 I pitch an article called “Why I Won’t Marry the Man I Love” to a Harper’s Bazaar editor.
-She accepts it and sends back a few line edits, which I approve.
-The article goes live overnight without warning and before I have a chance to tell him about it.
+She accepts it and sends back a few line edits that I approve.
+The article goes live overnight with no warning, before I have a chance to tell him about it.
 He never quite forgives me, mostly because of the headline — he is literal.
 In his mind, it’s a done deal: I will never marry him because the headline says so.
 And I’ve announced it to the world.

 Day 1179 (January of the fourth year)